gustavotoral/cybersecurity-portfolio/labs/soc-home-lab/03-emulations/README.md

 I wanted to answer a simple question:

-> **If suspicious activity occurs on the Windows endpoint, what evidence does it generate, and does that evidence reach the SIEM?**
+> **If suspicious activity occurs on the Windows endpoint, what evidence does it generate, and does Wazuh detect it?**

 I tested two scenarios: